K-DEL1999/BMP280_Arduino_Driver/README.md

 ### Setting IIR Filter Coefficient

-IIR Filters (Infinite Impulse Response Filters) are digital filters that use feedback which means that the output depends on both the current input, previous inputs and the past outputs.
+IIR Filters (Infinite Impulse Response Filters) are digital filters that use feedback which means that the output depends on both the current input, previous input and the past output.
 The BMP280 module has an IIR Filter due to the sensors readings being affected by short term changes caused by slamming doors, slamming windows, air etc. Basically any external disturbance may affect the module performing a measurement.
 The IIR Filter mitigates these disturbances and uses the following formula to calculate its filtered value.
 <br>
 <br>
 <img width="1160" height="157" alt="image" src="https://github.com/user-attachments/assets/cff1f4bd-5efb-4242-8f35-2ddec1082c5b" />